the-road-to-learn-react/the-road-to-learn-react/manuscript/chapter3.md

 }
 ~~~~~~~~

 First, we remove the sample list of items, because we will return a real list from the Hacker News API, so the sample data is no longer used.
 The initial state of your component has an empty result and default search term now.
-The same default search term is used in the input field of the search component, and in your first request.
+The same default search term is used in the input field of the Search component, and in your first request.

 Second, you use the `componentDidMount()` lifecycle method to fetch the data after the component mounted.
 The first fetch uses default search term from the local state.
 It will fetch "redux" related stories, because that is the default parameter.